 Glashutte Original Senator Chronometer

-Unveiled at the beginning of the year in Basel, the Glashutte Original Senator Chronometer watch remains the most interesting model from the resurrected German brand.
+Unveiled at the beginning of the year in Basel, the Glashutte Original Senator Chronometer remains the most interesting model from the resurrected German brand.
+Featuring a timeless design with the traditional heat-blued hands looking especially gorgeous gliding over its silver dial, this may very well be a timekeeper of choice for those who think that a good old Breguet is just too obvious for a modern gentleman.

-Delivered in a mirror-polished rose gold case of 42 millimeters in diameter, thankfully, the chronometer is smaller than the majority of Swiss made complication watches.
-However, it is still rather large for a dressy timekeeper.
+Delivered in a mirror-polished rose gold case of impressive 42 millimeters in diameter, thankfully, the chronometer is still smaller than the majority of Swiss-made “complication” watches that were brought to market during the recent Decade of Supersizing.
+However, it is still rather large for a dressy timekeeper with the problem further exacerbated with its relatively long lugs.

 Giving Glashütte Original its due, I must admit that the extra volume is not wasted: it is almost completely consumed by the pocket watch-style caliber that powers it.
-Also, thanks to increased diameter, the watch looks more slender, better proportioned with its approximate height of 12.3 millimeters.
+Also, thanks to increased diameter, the Senator Chronometer looks more slender, better proportioned with its approximate height of 12.3 millimeters.
+Still, it would be wise to try the piece on your wrist before ordering it online.

-As you can see on the pictures, the timekeeper obediently follows the design language set with the beautifully, yet discreetly decorated movement and sports a definitely vintage layout of its dial.
+As you can see on the pictures, the timekeeper obediently follows the design language set with the beautiful, yet discreetly decorated movement and sports a vintage layout of its dial.

-Although I would be completely stunned with a Grand Feu enameling on it, the sandblasted silver with contrasting blued hands and finely printed block Roman numerals the railway minute track and both sub-dial scales (small seconds at 6 o’clock and a power reserve indicator at 12 hours,) too, look absolutely gorgeous.
+Although I would be completely stunned with a Grand Feu enameling on it, the sandblasted silver with contrasting blued hands and finely printed black Roman numerals the railway minute track and both sub-dial scales (small seconds at 6 o’clock and a power reserve indicator at 12 hours,) too, looks gorgeous.

-As usual for the German brand, the watch won’t come cheap: Glashutte Original plans to charge as much as $30,000 apiece.
+As usual for the German brand, the Senator Chronometer won’t come cheap: Glashutte Original plans to charge as much as $30,000 apiece.
 However, from where I sit, the watch is worth every penny the Germans ask for it.

 Enjoy.